-- Zenith is masked (to avoid long azimuth slews) - 30 degrees around the moon is masked - The bright planets (Venus, Mars, and Jupiter) are masked with a 3.5 degree radius
+- Zenith is masked (to avoid long azimuth slews) - 30 degrees around the moon is masked - The bright planets (Venus, Mars, and Jupiter) are masked with a 3.5 degree radius ddf_heavy_v1.6_10yrs : Nvisits as function of Alt/Az

 If the sun is higher than -18 degrees altitude, or there is not enough time remaining to take observations in pairs, the scheduler reverts to a greedy algorithm and selects observations one at a time.
 We use a similar MDP for these greedy twilight observation decisions.